twiddlingbits/anthonys-early-code/index.md

 # Lunar Lander
 [Click here for more in-depth pictures and code](C64/lunar-lander/readme.md)

 In late high school I wrote software for the Commodore 64 and sold some to Ahoy!
 Magazine.
 The game I sold for the most money ($400!) is Lunar Lander inspired by the arcade game.
-You can also see a much [more primitive version](./../TRS-80/spacetaxi/spacetaxi-screenshot.png) I wrote for the TRS-80 a couple years earlier here.
+You can also see a screenshot of a much [more primitive version](./../TRS-80/spacetaxi/spacetaxi-screenshot.png) I wrote for the TRS-80 a couple years earlier here.

 ![Screen Grab 2](C64/lunar-lander/screenshot02.png)